gdevenyi/ansible-aehostd/README.md

 --------------

-Native RPM packages used by this role are built in OBS repo _home:stroeder:iam_ for the openSUSE and SLE versions.
+Native RPM packages used by this role are built in OBS repo _home:stroeder:iam_ for various openSUSE and SLE versions.

 You can set ansible variable _aehostd_pkg_repos_ in your group vars to install packages from your local mirror.